Glutaric aciduria type 1: Macrocephaly

 Babies with glutaric acidemia type 1 often are born with unusually large heads (macrocephaly).
 Macrocephaly is amongst the earliest signs of GA1.
 It is thus important to investigate all cases of macrocephaly of unknown origins for GCDH deficiency, given the importance of the early diagnosis of GA1.

 Macrocephaly is a pivotal clinical sign of many neurological diseases.
 Physicians and parents should be aware of the benefits of investigating for an underlying neurological disorder, particularly a neurometabolic one, in children with head circumferences in the highest percentiles.

 GA1 after an encephalopathic crisis

 Neuromotor aspects

 Affected individuals may have difficulty moving and may experience spasms, jerking, rigidity or decreased muscle tone and muscle weakness (which may be the result of secondary carnitine deficiency).
 GA, in patients who have suffered a crisis, can be defined as a cerebral palsy of genetic origins.

 Occupational therapy

+Illustration of the child with GA-I who has typical posture for this disorder.

 A common way to manage striatal necrosis is to provide special seating.
 These special wheelchairs are designed to limit abnormal movements.
 However, spasticity can be worsened by constraint.
-Parents and caregivers can provide a more interactive occupational therapy by enabling the child to use his or her own excessive postural muscle tone to his or her own advantage (see picture; note the care with which minimal pressure is applied while ensuring safety).
+Parents and caregivers can provide a more interactive occupational therapy by enabling the child to use their own excessive postural muscle tone to their own advantage.

-The excessive tone can also be managed with hanging doorway baby exercisers and other aids to the upright stance that do not constrain the child but help him or her gradually tone down the rigidity.